Located near the heart of Bloor West Village,

 Much work in St. Olave's is done by our Wardens, Committee Chairs and other Volunteers.

-JUNIOR CHURCH AND NURSERY --- Every Sunday excluding
+JUNIOR CHURCH AND NURSERY --- At 10:30 AM every Sunday excluding

 summer, school breaks and holiday weekends.
 We make charitable donations,

 one of the most recent of which grabbed headlines in the Toronto Star.

 BIBLE STUDY --- Sundays at 9:30 AM and on Wednesdays at 10:00 AM